 Law schools hold their students to high standards to prepare them to enter the legal profession.
-Law students must also abide by the academic and personal conduct standards of their educational institutions.
-At the University of Virginia School of Law, law students must maintain elevated standards of academic, professional, and personal conduct according to both the Law School and the University.
+As a law student, you must also abide by the academic and personal conduct standards of your educational institution.
+At the University of Virginia School of Law, law students must maintain elevated standards of academic and professional conduct according to both the Law School and the University.
 Students who fail to follow the conduct policies will face sanctions.

 When you're facing such a serious accusation, you need a legal advisor who can help you defend your case.

 Misconduct at the University of Virginia School of Law

 The University of Virginia School of Law's academic policies include conduct standards for law students to follow.
 The policies apply to students as soon as they submit an application for law school up until the time they receive an official degree.
 Students can face sanctions for violating these policies no matter where the alleged offense occurred, including: